-The Associate in Arts (AA) degree provides a framework for understanding the disciplines and skills of a liberal arts degree, a foundation for further study at the bachelor's degree level, and an initial academic credential required for career advancement.
-The degree is awarded to students who successfully complete the equivalent of two years of undergraduate study.
-This program is offered either fully or mostly online.
-Students interested in the Natural Sciences and Mathematics concentration may need to take some courses on campus.
+The Associate in Arts (AA) degree provides a framework for understanding the disciplines and skills of a liberal arts degree, a foundation for further study at the bachelor's degree level, and an initial academic credential that may be required for career advancement.
+The degree is awarded to learners who successfully complete the equivalent of two years of undergraduate study.
+This program is offered either fully or mostly online (learners interested in the Natural Sciences and Mathematics concentration may need to take some courses on campus).

 The courses completed for the degree count toward all Bachelor of Science in Integrated Studies degree programs at WashU Continuing & Professional Studies (CAPS).

-Students preparing for a career in nursing are encouraged to enroll in the Associate in Arts in Pre-Nursing program.
-Students fulfill the same general education requirements as students in the regular AA degree program, but the program includes some preselected courses.
+Learners preparing for a career in nursing are encouraged to enroll in an AA Degree in Pre-Nursing.
+These students fulfill the same general education requirements as learners in the regular AA degree program, but the program includes some preselected Health and Biology courses.

-Note: The Associate in Arts degree program is open only to Washington University employees and partner program students.
+Note: Associate in Arts degree programs are open only to WashU employees and partner program students.
+For general admissions information, visit the Undergraduate WashU Continuing & Professional Studies Bulletin page.

 WashU Continuing & Professional Studies (CAPS) offers the Associate in Arts degree with concentrations in the following areas.
 Courses are selected from multiple departments within those areas rather than in a single department: